PRO2022-Heig/heigvd-pro-01/documentation/project management/cahier_des_charges.md

 ### A few words about allergies
 Since a few of our team members have allergies, we know that it's a complicated subject to manage and there is no correct way of doing it.
 A specific focus on this matter has been put and we have developed multiple ways to maximize the accuracy of the information.
-However, we are not a medical platform and do not wish to be so, the information is and will be as accurate as our data provider can be (whether it is an external company, sample data found on the internet).
+However, we are not a medical platform and do not wish to be one.
+The information is and will be as accurate as our data provider can be (whether it is an external company or sample data found on the internet).
 More on this subject can be found in the [Specification / Global vision](#global-vision) section.

 ## Objectives